Voices from the siege of Mariupol

 By the time Anastasiya Hrechkina found herself hitchhiking on the roadside in her native Mariupol, the 22-year-old project manager had spent three weeks in survival mode.

 She had rejoiced at buying 44 pounds of potatoes from a man selling them out of the trunk of his car.
-She had cried when the gas stove cut out because dough she had prepared would go to waste — and no food could be spared.
+She had cried when the gas stove cut out, because dough she had prepared would go to waste — and no food could be spared.
 She had avoided the neighboring apartment building after a man killed in an airstrike had been buried in the front yard.

 By the end of the third week, her family was about to run out of water.
 It was too dangerous to walk to the makeshift well.
 She knew they had to leave — but they didn’t have a car.

-Hrechkina initially sat down in the car, but then realized there was not enough space for her mother and sister.
+Hrechkina initially sat down in the car but then realized there was not enough space for her mother and sister.

 “I got out of the car to convince my mother to go instead of me,” she said.
 “We started crying.” .